Accident Claims for Cleaners

-Many households and workplaces have a cleaner or housekeeper but looking after any kind of property can be hazardous, and each year hundreds of people make claims for personal injury on the job.
+Many households and workplaces have a cleaner or housekeeper but looking after any kind of property can be hazardous, and each year hundreds of people make claims for injuries suffered on the job.

 If you’ve been left with injuries or a health condition through your work do not think that you should have to put up with it – you may be entitled to make a claim for your injuries.
 Call us now on 0800 10 757 95 to discuss your situation.

 There are many scenarios in which you could sustain injuries.
 These include:

 - Road accidents - you may have a number of contracts, something which involves travelling to different locations as part of your regular working week.
 Hurrying from one home or business to another to make appointments can lead to road accidents caused by stress and fatigue

 - Slip, trips and falls - you are at risk of falling over belongings strewn over floors in houses, as well as wires in offices.
 Split liquids in untidy properties can also pose a danger.

 - Falls from height – the dusting and cleaning of high shelving, windows and ceilings may involve the use of a step ladder.
 Falls from height are one of the most common causes of injury in the workplace and the biggest single cause of fatal work accidents.

 - Head injuries - unsecured shelving or fixtures could cause a serious head injury.
 Merely tapping an unstable or overloaded shelf could cause files or belongings to fall onto your head, with the possibility of sharp objects contributing to open head injuries and heavy, blunt objects causing closed head injuries.

 - Burn injuries – if you work in private homes you could be at risk of burns from electrical appliances which are faulty or left on by forgetful house owners.
 Hot pots and pans lying around in the kitchen could also cause unnecessary workplace injuries.